NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Bythos.md

   - name: ""

   - name: "Envisioning"
     desc: "  When a bythos conveys information, it does so wordlessly through psychic projections.
-This acts as [[Bestiary Ability Glossary/Telepathy|Telepathy]] with a range of 100 feet but is understandable to all creatures regardless of whether they have a language.\nThe meaning to non-aeons can be vague and is often mysterious.
+This acts as [[Bestiary Ability Glossary/Telepathy|Telepathy]] with a range of 100 feet but is understandable to all creatures regardless of whether they have a language.\n\nThe meaning to non-aeons can be vague and is often mysterious.
 A bythos can use this ability to communicate flawlessly with any other aeon on the same plane."

 abilities_mid:
   - name: ""